Global shares struggle as U.S. bond yields march higher

-LONDON/SYDNEY (Reuters) - Global stocks wavered on Wednesday while the safe-haven dollar held near five-month highs as Treasury yields resumed their upward march before U.S. President Joe Biden announces a multitrillion-dollar plan to rebuild America’s infrastructure.
+LONDON (Reuters) - Global stocks wavered on Wednesday while the safe-haven dollar held near recent highs as Treasury yields sustained their steady rise before U.S. President Joe Biden announces a multitrillion-dollar plan to rebuild America’s infrastructure.

 The relentless rise of U.S. bond yields, with 10-year yields on course for their biggest quarterly rise since the fourth quarter of 2016, weighed on sentiment even as Chinese data suggested a solid global economic recovery.